antonyhaman/youtube-jextractor/README.md

 ## What's new?

 ### v0.2.5:
 Muxed streams are now supported!
-Thanks to @comptoost for enchancements request #19
+Thanks to @comptoost for enchancement request

 ### v0.2.4:
 1. Possibility to use YoutubeJExtractor with custom `OkHttpClient` instance via the following one argument constructor - `YoutubeJExtractor(OkHttpClient client)`.
 It could be usefull for region restricted video (via creating `OkHttpClient` instance with proxy).